nginxinc/template-repository/README.md

 ## What is included on this template?

-This template includes all the scaffolding you need to get started on a standards compliant NGINX repository:
+This template includes all the scaffolding you need to get started on an OSS repository that meets the required NGINX criteria:

 - Standard license for NGINX OSS projects
 - Standard `.gitignore` with minimal defaults